eagle-io/docs/source/topics/views/chart/index.rst

 Adjust Height
 ~~~~~~~~~~~~~
 Drag any of the horizontal bars that separate the charts Up or Down to decrease or increase the height of all displayed charts.
 This option is currently not available on touch devices.

 Zoom
 ~~~~
 Click and Drag (or pinch on touch devices) over the main chart area to zoom.
-As you zoom into the chart more detailed data is loaded (depending on the parameter configuration settings).
+As you zoom into the chart, higher resolution data is loaded for the selected period (depending on the parameter configuration settings).

 Use the navigator located directly under the main chart area to pan the chart or zoom in/out.